-Muay Thai front kick, also known as a teep, is the longest range weapon in a Thai fighter's arsenal.
+Muay Thai front kick, also known as Muay Thai teep, is the longest range weapon in Muay Thai arsenal.
 It is mainly used as a defensive strike in order to push your opponent back.
-Learn how to deliver it and how to defend yourself against push kick.
+Learn how to deliver a teep and how to defend yourself against push kick.

 The kick should be executed in one fluid motion:

 raise your leg and extend it out using your hip, hit the target and put you leg back.
 It is also advised to extend you arm in front of you so you will be able to defend yourself if you miss with a kick.
 Sole of a rear foot should be kept flat on the floor for better stability.